8base/Documentation/docs/backend/8base-console-platform-tools-api-explorer.md

 ---
 id: '8base-console-platform-tools-api-explorer'
 sidebar_label: 'Api Explorer'
+redirect_from: '/backend/console/api-explorer'
-slug: '/backend/console/api-explorer'
+slug: '/projects/backend/console/api-explorer'
 ---

 # API Explorer

 The API Explorer is an in-browser IDE for exploring a workspace's GraphQL API.
 It allows 8base developers to easily build and execute GraphQL queries from within the workspace.

 The API Explorer makes use of your **real, live production data!**

 ## Introspection

 A GraphQL schema has a built-in introspection system that publishes the schema’s structure.
 This allows the API Explorer to provide powerful auto-complete features when writing out GraphQL queries.

 To try this for yourself, copy and paste the following code into the textarea in the API Explorer.

 ```javascript
 query {